ftaru17/FFData/README.md

-# FFData - a DATA-MINING project for save file formats and gameplay data for Final Fantasy games
+# FFData - another DATA-MINING project for save file formats and gameplay data for Final Fantasy games

 [*.map]: savefile (and memory) format\
 -- just write the simplest parser for your programming language (ignore the parts from 3rd "|")